vhack-01/Prototype-of-the-OR-Proof-from-Evolve/README.md

 paper.

 **Security Notice**:
 This implementation is for demonstration and educational purposes only.
-It is **not constant‑time** and has not undergone any security review.
+It is **not constant-time** and has not undergone any security review.
 Do **not** use it in any production system or real election.